styopaghababyan/webpack-edu/README.md

 # webpack-edu - Webpack in Educational Purposes
-A self worked project working with webpack where the main concept is used.
+A self worked small project working with webpack where the main concept is used.